phreeza/manuscript_axon_potentials/doc/manuscript.md

 the locations of the colored dots in *A*, also show a polarity reversal.
-The reversal ocurrs by inverting the amplitude with aproximately unchanged shape, not by a shifting of phase with constant envelope. (**C**) Progression of the maximum amplitude with depth (black line).
-It closely follows the local difference in number between bifurcations and terminations (blue histogram).
-(**D**) Iso-amplitude contours for the MUA component, which does not exhibit a double-lobed structure. (**E**) Response waveforms of the MUA component.
+The reversal ocurrs by inverting the amplitude with aproximately unchanged shape, not by a shifting of phase with constant envelope. (**C**) Progression of the maximum amplitude with depth (black line) at a distance of 100 $\mu$m from the trunk (indicated by arrow in A).
+It closely follows the local change in number of fibers, i.e. the difference in number between bifurcations and terminations (purple histogram). (**D**) Iso-amplitude contours for the MUA component, which does not exhibit a double-lobed structure. (**E**) Response waveforms of the MUA component.
 The responses do not reverse their polarity.
-The same is true for the high-pass filtered components (the first processing stage for calculation of MUA, see Methods), example shown in black trace. (**F**) Maximum amplitude of the high-pass filtered component (black line) follows the number of fibers (green histogram).
+The same is true for the high-pass filtered components (the first processing stage for calculation of MUA, see Methods), example shown in black trace. (**F**) Maximum amplitude of the MUA component (black line) follows the number of fibers (teal histogram).
 ](../figs/fig_2.pdf){#fig:bigtree height=110%}

 <!--To better understand the relationship between axonal anatomy and this spatial